A Word from David on Reopening

-- Please take your temperature prior to attending a StoneBridge corporate event and do not attend if you have a fever.
+- Please take your temperature prior to attending a StoneBridge corporate event

 - Please be aware that Governor Kemp’s current shelter-in-place Order for those 65 and older and medically fragile does not expire until June 12.
 While we are not prohibiting anyone from attending corporate events at StoneBridge, if you fall into either of these categories we do want to encourage you to carefully consider whether it is the right decision for you.
 If you are 65 and older and want to attend a Farewell Service, we are making the Wednesday morning Service available exclusively for those in that age bracket in order to potentially limit exposure to people who may no longer be sheltering in place.
 (If needed we can add another service for this demographic as well.)

 - Please register for all StoneBridge corporate events.
 We need to know how many people are attending in order to ensure we can maintain proper social distancing.
 If you don’t sign up we will not let you enter the building (it will be Matt’s job to turn you away and you don’t want to make him do that.)